Fluent

 This would ask fluent to compile your UDF source file (named my_udf.c in a directory named my_project in your scratch area – change as required).

-You DO NOT need to edit your .cas file to add the above line.
-Instead you can compile the UDF before your job runs then fluent won’t need to do it itself.
+However, you DO NOT need to edit your .cas file to add the above line.
+A better method is to compile the UDF before your job runs, then fluent won’t need to do it itself.
 This is also a good way to check your UDF code actually compiles.
 If you wait until fluent compiles it (when your job runs), any mistakes in your code will mean you have to fix the code then resubmit the job.
 It is much easier to try to compile the UDF on the login node before the job runs and make any corrections to the code if you need to do so.

 If you wish to check your UDF code compiles on the CSF before submitting a job to the batch system, you can run: